 We scoured through a number of electronic shops as well as online shops in order to find the most recommendable oscilloscopes around.
 And as expected, there were a number of them, making the entire process overwhelming and confusing.

 So we began our quest by trimming down those readily and commonly available oscilloscopes.
-We referred to review websites, user comments and feedbacks, and forums from those who tend to use the device more like AnandTech and All About Circuits.
+We reviewed websites, user comments and feedbacks, and forums from those who tend to use the device more like AnandTech and All About Circuits.
 Those with more negative comments are directly eliminated from our list.

 Still, even with those, we need to narrow down the number of oscilloscopes we have.
 Here, we began establishing the common buying criteria like the one we have above on the buyers’ guide.